The Admissions Process

 The interview is an significant part of our selection procedure, but it is important to remember that no individual part of your application is considered in isolation - including the interview.
 Tutors will also be looking at your exam results and predicted grades, your personal statement, your teacher's reference, admissions tests and written work (where applicable) and any contextual data that you provide.
 Each of these elements will be considered when we decide which candidates to accept.

-Candidates will have two or more interviews of 20 - 30 minutes in length, usually taking place over two or three days.
-The style will be academic in focus, intellectually challenging, and will combine existing knowledge with new material.
+The style of the interviews will be academic in focus, intellectually challenging, and will combine existing knowledge with new material.
 Discussions may focus on your personal statement, written work, material studied in school, texts/pictures/problems given during the interview, or completely new material.

 During the interviews, we are looking to see that you would benefit from what we have to offer, in terms of both the course content and the way that we teach it.
-Part of this involves assessing whether you would succeed in the tutorial system, where the focus is on discussion in very small groups.
+Part of this involves assessing whether you would benefit from studying in the tutorial system, where the focus is on discussion in very small groups.
 We also want to see that you are able to think critically and independently about the questions we ask you, and that you are able to engage with material that you haven't encountered before.

 We expect candidates to be a bit nervous during the interview period, but we will do everything we can to make sure that you are put at ease.
 Your interviews will be challenging, as we want to test the limits of your abilities, but remember that the tutors want you to succeed as well, as they are looking for candidates whom they will enjoy teaching on the course.